https-deeplearning-ai/rapid-prototyping-of-genai-apps-with-streamlit/M1/Lab2/README.md

 streamlit run streamlit_app.py
 ```
 ## Work Through the Lab Notebook
-Once you're setup is ready, download the Jupyter Notebook for a step-by-step walkthrough building the app you learned about in the lab video, and adding some additional functionality.
+Once your setup is ready, download the Jupyter Notebook for a step-by-step walkthrough of building the app you learned about in the lab video, and adding some additional functionality.